 What if?
 Asks a new short film from Greenpeace.

-What if the solution for overcoming our freshwater crisis came from farmers?
+What if the solution for overcoming our freshwater crisis and reducing climate change emissions came from farmers?

 The very group bearing the brunt of the blame for the contamination of our waterways.